History Day 2021

 - Abby Hoverstock, Senior Archivist, Denver Public Library Conservation Collection

 - Miranda Lowe, Principal Curator (Crustacea & Cnidaria), The Natural History Museum

 - Dolly Jørgensen, Professor of History, University of Stavanger

-This session will explore how our histories and memories are shaped by our natural environment and how they can help us find new approaches to natural history.
-We will explore how we make and collect memories from nature and how they are reflected in the historical collections of institutions or individuals.
+This session explored how our histories and memories are shaped by our natural environment and how they can help us find new approaches to natural history.
+We explored how we make and collect memories from nature and how they are reflected in the historical collections of institutions or individuals.

-Catherine Clarke (Centre for the History of People, Place and Community, IHR) will open the session talking about the Natural History in the Victoria County History and introduce the idea of “nature memories”.
+Catherine Clarke (Centre for the History of People, Place and Community, IHR) opened the session talking about the Natural History in the Victoria County History and introduce the idea of “nature memories”.

-This will be followed by a series of 4 lightning talks sharing “nature memories” from selected history collections and individuals.
+This was followed by a series of 4 lightning talks sharing “nature memories” from selected history collections and individuals.

 - Rok Nezic, Armagh Observatory & Planetarium

 - George Adamson, King’s College London Weather Memories project